 There are 3 available houses in Marshy Hill Estate, Ajah, Lagos, Nigeria.
 The houses have been listed by estate agents who can be contacted using the contact information provided for each house listing.
 The list can be filtered by price, furnishing and recency.

-Clean and spacious 3bedroom duplex with visitors toilet, clean water, water heater and fitted kitchen in a well secured and developed estate off addo road ajah.
+detached spacious 3bedrooms duplex with a water heater and well fitted kitchen in a well interlocking secured estate.

-location - marshy hill estate addo road ajah
+location: marshy hill estate, addo road ajah lagos.

 Distress sales, 4bedroom fairly used bungalow in a well secured serene environment located in marshy hill estate ado road ajah. there is a 24hrs estate security, 24hrs electricity, well paved road to the house, documents deed of assignment and surveyor plans. the price is slightly negotiable for more details enquiries/inspection please contact